In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 Pruitt ends the Environmental Protection Unit and modifies a water agreement

-When Pruitt took over as Oklahoma Attorney General, he also ended his predecessor's Environmental Protection Unit in favor of a Federalism Unit, intended to challenge the federal government over alleged "overreach."
+When Pruitt took over as Oklahoma attorney general, he also ended his predecessor's Environmental Protection Unit in favor of a Federalism Unit, intended to challenge the federal government over alleged "overreach."

-Kelly Hunter Foster, who ran the Environmental Protection Unit until 2010, says she worries that Attorney General Pruitt failed to prosecute polluters during his tenure.
+Kelly Hunter Foster, who ran the Environmental Protection Unit until 2010, says she worries that Pruitt failed to prosecute polluters during his tenure as attorney general.

 "The work can't be done in the same way in the absence of the Environmental Protection Unit," Hunter Foster says.

-In response to a written question from Democratic U.S. Senator Cory Booker about the decision to end the unit, Pruitt wrote, "I determined that a standalone unit was operationally inefficient.
+In response to a written question from U.S. Sen. Cory Booker, D-N.J., about the decision to end the unit, Pruitt wrote, "I determined that a standalone unit was operationally inefficient.
 I opted to combine the Environmental Protection Unit and the Consumer Protection Unit into a single unit."

 But Hunter Foster, who now works for the environmental group Waterkeeper Alliance, compares the dismantling of the unit to removing a leg from a stool.

-"There's an important thing that makes the whole system function, that's disappeared," she says.
+"There's an important thing that makes the whole system function that's disappeared," she says.

 Hunter Foster also points to a key decision Pruitt made in 2013.
 That year, Pruitt extended the agreement with the state of Arkansas over water quality standards, and the stringent standard set in 2003 was suspended in favor of three years of additional study.